Johan Garpenlöv

-Johan Kjell Garpenlöv (born 21 March 1968) is a Swedish former ice hockey left winger.
+Johan Kjell Garpenlöv (born 21 March 1968) is a Swedish former ice hockey left winger and ice hockey coach.
 He also starred for several years in his native Sweden.
 He was drafted in the fifth round, 85th overall, by the Detroit Red Wings in the 1986 NHL Entry Draft.

+Career

 Born in Stockholm, Garpenlöv played with Nacka HK in the second division early in his career.
-He next played with Djurgårdens IF club of Elitserien.
+He next played with Djurgårdens IF of Elitserien.
 He played on the Sweden men's national junior ice hockey team, competing at the European Junior Championships in 1985 and 1986, and at the IIHF World U20 Championships in 1987 and 1988, winning the bronze medal at the 1987 tournament.
 He also competed at the 1990 World Championships, where Sweden won a silver medal.

 Garpenlöv next joined the NHL, debuting with the Detroit Red Wings in the 1990–91 season.
 He scored 40 points as a rookie, including a four-goal game against the St. Louis Blues on 23 November 1990.
 After the NHL season, he scored four goals at the 1991 Men's Ice Hockey World Championships, where Sweden won the gold medal.

 During the 1991–92 season, Garpenlöv was traded to the San Jose Sharks.
 Following the season, Garpenlöv was a member of Sweden's World Championship team for the second consecutive year.
 Garpenlöv scored 22 goals for the Sharks in the 1992–93 season.
 He played on a line with Sergei Makarov and Igor Larionov in the 1993–94 NHL season.

 In March 1995, Garpenlöv was traded to the Florida Panthers for future considerations.
 He scored a personal best 23 goals in the 1995–96 season, but was injured over much of the next three seasons.
 In the 1999 NHL Expansion Draft, he was claimed by the Atlanta Thrashers and was a member of the club for its inaugural season in 1999–2000.